The Fricandò recipe is a kind of rustic ratatouille and a typical recipe from the peasant tradition of Romagna.

 At home, fricandó was born from these moments in the garden.

-Grandma and I would take a little of this and a little of that to take to the kitchen.
+Grandma and I would take a little of this and a little of that to bring to the kitchen.

-We used to make it with tomatoes picked still hot and juicy from the plant, but a good puree is fine too.
-The important thing is to shrink the sauce, which in this dish is thick.
+We used to make it with tomatoes picked still hot and juicy from the plant, but a good puree is fine, too.
+The important thing is to shrink the sauce, which is thick in this dish.

 The simplicity and robust taste of fricandò tell of its peasant origin when large pans of vegetables were prepared to feed the (large) family returning from work in the fields.

-Fricandò is a side dish you can also use to dress pasta or make excellent crostini (warm bread and fricandò at room temperature).
-Of course, it is perfect eating with piadina romagnola.
+Fricandò is a side, but you can dress pasta or crostini (warm bread and fricandò at room temperature).
+Of course, eating with piadina romagnola or grilled slices of polenta (even with polenta fritta) is perfect.

-Friggione, a versatile sauce made with tomato passata and onions, and fricandò are similar recipes from the Italian traditional cucina povera.
+Friggione, a versatile sauce made with onion and tomato, and fricandò are similar recipes from the Italian traditional cucina povera.
 Both are worth trying.

 Buona cucina, Monica